alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/Specific%20instructions/Proofs/proof_level5.2.png" width = 600>
 </p>

-We can see that there are two intersection points, both expressed using the Lambert W function; the first intersection point is equal to 3'693 and the second one is 6'936.
-If we return above, we can see that ChatGPT got the same intersection points.
+We can see that there are two intersection points, the same ones as Wolfram.

 ##### Level 6: Deriving a function.
 - Prompt: